Tinto: Multisensor Benchmark for 3D Hyperspectral Point Cloud Segmentation in the Geosciences: Background and Related Work

 \subsubsection{Edge-based}

-Edge-based methods try to detect points close to the edge by calculating the rapid changes in the intensity (the feature associated with the points) or the gradient.
+Edge-based methods try to detect points close to the edge by calculating the rapid changes in the intensity (the feature associated with the points), normals, or the gradient.
 This will create boundaries between two different regions.
 Then, the points are grouped inside the same region where changes are small.
-These methods are fast but fail when the scene is dense or the point cloud is a scan of a large area because of the noise and the irregular points distribution \cite{rabbani2006segmentation, sappa2001fast}.
+These methods perform segmentation quickly but struggle to achieve accurate results when dealing with point clouds from large areas due to issues like noise and uneven point distribution \cite{rabbani2006segmentation, castillo2013point}.